 While there is currently no precise tool available to predict which and what number of households would be displaced from a given neighborhood, current research allows planners to measure existing and future displacement risk.
-According to the Regional Early Warning System for Displacement (REWS) study by the Center for Community Innovation at UC Berkeley (www.urbandisplacement.org), areas that are experiencing losses of low-income residents and affordable units are home to about 750,000 people.
-In general, areas of displacement and displacement risk are concentrated around high capacity transit corridors such as Caltrain on the Peninsula, BART in the East Bay, and in the region's three largest cities.
+The methodology used is based on work by the Regional Early Warning System for Displacement (REWS) study by the Center for Community Innovation at UC Berkeley (www.urbandisplacement.org).
 It is important to note that this approach highlights areas where lower-income households are potentially vulnerable to displacement; however, this study does not "predict" which specific neighborhoods will experience displacement, or how many households will be displaced in the future.